Doors, hinges and jammed finger injuries

 More ways to prevent jammed finger injuries from doors and hinges

 Here are more ideas to stop little fingers and hands getting jammed in doors and other places.

 - Check that your child’s hands are well out of the way before opening and closing doors, including car doors.

 - Check that your child’s fingers aren’t in the way before closing windows in the car.

 - Teach your child not to slam doors, and not to play around them.

-- Teach your child to keep her fingers away from the hinge side of doors.
+- Teach your child to keep their fingers away from the hinge side of doors.

-- Drape a towel over the top of doors to keep them ajar.
+- Drape towels over tops of doors to keep them ajar.

-- Place a hook-and-eye latch high on doors, and/or a wedge under doors to stop them closing on their own.
+- Place hook-and-eye latches high on doors, and/or wedges under doors to stop them closing on their own.

 - Use doorstops to hold doors open and prevent them from slamming shut.
-Doorstops and weighted closing systems help stop doors from slamming suddenly.
+Doorstops and weighted closing systems can stop doors from slamming suddenly.